This Web Page is Memory

 introduced me to farming routines almost unchanged over the centuries.
 I would accompany my grandmother to collect

-eggs warm from the chickens who roamed free on the bracken-covered hillside.
-I would watch my grandfather with other local
+eggs warm from the chickens who roamed free on the bracken-covered

-farmers as they dipped or marked the sheep.
+with other local farmers as they dipped or marked the sheep.
+I would play with his sheepdogs, who, when

-would abandon me and rush off to attend to the sheep which they found more
+they thought duty called, would abandon me and rush off to attend to the sheep

-summer’s evening Grandad would put me on Ginger, his
+which they found more absorbing than a small boy.
+On a fine summer’s evening Grandad would put me on Ginger, his old mountain pony, for

-old mountain pony, for a ride up to the paddock: I felt like a maharajah.
+a ride up to the paddock: I felt like a

 But one Welsh journey in 1945 was more alarming.
-We set off to a remote Welsh valley to find the
+We set off to a remote Welsh valley to find

-farm which was to be the home of Auntie Maud and Uncle Len, then
+the farm which was to be the home of Auntie Maud and Uncle Len, then

 newly-married.
 Signposts were still